murchandamus/bips/bip-update-process.md

 Replaces: 2
 ```

-## More input requested on following open questions
+## tk: More input requested on following open questions

 - Should we have a Final and/or Active Status?
 - Should we introduce versioning/revisions to (final) BIPs?